indiecert/auth/README.md

 The default (Apache) configuration will make IndieCert available under the `indiecert` sub folder.
-If you want to deploy IndieCert on the root of a domain, please check the `Dockerfile` in the `docker/` folder on what steps to perform.
+If you want to deploy IndieCert on the root of a domain, please check the `Dockerfile` on `indiecert/docker` on what steps to perform.
 It shows exactly what you should do on production environments, except disable the certificate check.